 The 5 largest ethnic groups in DeKalb County PUMA, IL are White (Non-Hispanic) (76.8%), Black or African American (Non-Hispanic) (7.76%), White (Hispanic) (7.17%), Other (Hispanic) (3.28%), and Asian (Non-Hispanic) (2.27%).
 11.9% of the households in DeKalb County PUMA, IL speak a non-English language at home as their primary language.

 95.9% of the residents in DeKalb County PUMA, IL are U.S. citizens.

 The largest universities in DeKalb County PUMA, IL are Northern Illinois University (5,048 degrees awarded in 2019), Kishwaukee College (765 degrees), and Debutantes School of Cosmetology and Nail Technology (43 degrees).

-The median property value in DeKalb County PUMA, IL is $166,000, and the homeownership rate is 57.5%.
-Most people in DeKalb County PUMA, IL commute by Drove Alone, and the average commute time is 25.1 minutes.
-The average car ownership in DeKalb County PUMA, IL is 2 cars per household.
+In 2019, the median property value in DeKalb County PUMA, IL was $173,100, and the homeownership rate was 57%.
+Most people in DeKalb County PUMA, IL drove alone to work, and the average commute time was 24.8 minutes.
+The average car ownership in DeKalb County PUMA, IL was 2 cars per household.

-DeKalb County PUMA, IL is the 86th most populated public use microdata area in Illinois and borders Jo Daviess, Carroll, Whiteside & Lee Counties PUMA, IL; LaSalle County PUMA, IL; Stephenson & Ogle Counties PUMA, IL; Rockford City PUMA, IL; Winnebago (Northeast) & Boone Counties PUMA, IL; Kane County (West) PUMA, IL; McHenry County (North, West & Central) PUMA, IL; Kendall & Grundy Counties PUMA, IL& 3 more.
+DeKalb County PUMA, IL borders Jo Daviess, Carroll, Whiteside & Lee Counties PUMA, IL, LaSalle County PUMA, IL, Stephenson & Ogle Counties PUMA, IL, Rockford City PUMA, IL, Winnebago (Northeast) & Boone Counties PUMA, IL, Kane County (West) PUMA, IL, McHenry County (North, West & Central) PUMA, IL, and Kendall & Grundy Counties PUMA, IL.